moriarty/ros-ev3/README.md

 Current ToDos:
 ------

-- replicate the process.
-I've just kept rough notes and command line history of how I got it working the first time.
-- test roscpp, and the motors and sensors
+- test roscpp, and all the motors and sensors (currently I've only been testing one motor and one sensor assuming they'll all work.)
+- create a controller for the EV3 which listens to ros topics for motor commands and publishes the encoder ticks
+- write a configurable differential driver controller which takes [geometry_msgs/Twist](http://wiki.ros.org/geometry_msgs) to allow ros navigation to control the EV3.
+- create a publishers for the EV3 sensors
 - build debs?